United Way’s ‘Start Up for Success’ Returns to Prepare Local Entrepreneurs for Next Step in Business Journey

 RICHMOND, Va.
 (Jan.
 13, 2022) – Following a successful pilot program in 2021, United Way of Greater Richmond & Petersburg’s Start Up for Success program is returning to provide aspiring local entrepreneurs with the social capital, training, coaching and start-up funding needed to launch businesses and lead economic development in their communities.

-This year, seven budding entrepreneurs with aspirations ranging from business consulting and holistic medicine to food services and clothing and apparel will take part in the six-week program, which began on Tuesday, January 11.
+This year, five budding entrepreneurs with aspirations ranging from business consulting and holistic medicine to food services and clothing and apparel will take part in the six-week program, which began on Tuesday, January 11.
 In 2021, five individuals were guided through the pilot program.

 “Small businesses and the individuals behind them are essential to the vitality and success of our economy.
 And in an environment that’s still recovering from the effects of the pandemic, Start Up for Success aims to help people and communities rebuild,” said James Taylor, president and CEO of United Way of Greater Richmond & Petersburg.
 “We’ve been pleased to follow the progress of the 2021 class, and we can’t wait to see what this current class of entrepreneurs will accomplish moving forward.”

 Start Up for Success empowers participants to bring their ideas to life, and equips them with a solid foundation to start and/or grow their business.
 This is accomplished through a combination of workshops and one-on-one consulting.
 The training and mentorship program will run from January 11 to February 15.